NatnaelAyele/00.00/readme.md

 ## Quick start

-All Python commands should be run from the repository root unless the instructions explicitly change directories.
+The commands below assume the repository root as the working directory unless a step explicitly changes directories.

 ### 1. Clone the repository